AgrDataSci/template-repo-data-analysis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15224389.svg)](https://doi.org/10.5281/zenodo.15224389)
 <!-- badges: end -->

-## Template for project-oriented and FAIR data analysis workflows
+## A FAIR and project-oriented template for open science data workflows
 > Kauê de Sousa, Marie-Angélique Laporte

 Here we introduce a reusable, project-oriented data analysis template designed to align with the FAIR principles (Findable, Accessible, Interoperable, and Reusable).
 The template offers a structured and scalable approach for managing scientific data and code, particularly suited for collaborative and open science environments.
 It integrates good practices from R-based workflows, GitHub–Zenodo integration, and metadata standards including DataCite and CFF.